The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Second Cabin

-Children under 12 years of age are taken for half fare at all times without any restriction.
-Infants under I year are free.
+Children under 12 are taken for half fare at all times without restriction, and infants under 1 year are free.

 Baggage

-All travelers should provide themselves with sea-trunks, which should be about 12 inches deep, and of the usual width and length, thus enabling them to go under the sofas in the state-room.
+All travelers should provide themselves with sea trunks, which should be about 12 inches deep and of the usual width and length.
+This will enable them to go under the sofas in the stateroom.
 Avoid the Saratoga or extra-large trunks.

-All baggage must be marked with the name of passenger and steamer before being sent.
-In case this precaution is not observed the Company cannot be responsible for mistakes.
+All baggage must be marked with the passenger's and steamer's names before being sent.
+If this precaution is not observed, the Company cannot be responsible for mistakes.

-All baggage should also be marked, whether for stateroom or baggage-room, before being sent to the steamer.
-Tags and labels can be had at the office of the Company or of their agents.
+All baggage should also be marked, whether for stateroom or baggage room, before being sent to the steamer.
+Tags and labels can be obtained at the Company's office or from its agents.

 All baggage required during the voyage should be marked "Wanted," and luggage that is not needed should be labeled "Not Wanted."

-Sea trunks can be stored at Southampton or Bremen, but the names should be plainly marked.
-Passengers should notify the Company at Bremen, or the Agents at Southampton, as the case may be, at least five days before sailing to put sea trunks on board.
-When passengers do not attend to this in the proper time, it causes delay and extra expense to the passenger.
+Sea trunks can be stored at Southampton or Bremen, but the names should be marked.
+Passengers should notify the Company at Bremen or the Agents at Southampton, as the case may be, at least five days before sailing to put sea trunks on board.
+When passengers do not attend to this correctly, it causes delays and extra expenses for the passenger.

 Map of the Norddeutscher Lloyd Pier in Hoboken, NJ.